Skip to main content

 Broadband social tariff deals for people on Universal Credit

-Some providers offer a significantly cheaper broadband deal so customers on a low income can afford a strong, reliable internet connection.
+Some providers offer a much cheaper broadband deal to help low-income customers afford a strong, reliable internet connection.

 Browse the following options to see which providers offer discounted broadband deals for families on low incomes.